ympbyc/reductor/README.md

 reductor
 ========

-A toy language that shows how easy it is to implement a powerful concatenative language is, and nothing more.
+A toy language that shows how easy it is to implement a powerful concatenative language, and nothing more.